praneethpj/Flutter_Video_Consultant_App_FrontEnd/README.md

 3. Create a new branch for your contribution.
 4. Make the necessary changes and commit them.
 5. Push the changes to your forked repository.
-6. Open a pull request from your forked repository to the `main` branch of this repository.
+6. Open a pull request from your forked repository to the `master` branch of this repository.
 7. Wait for the maintainers to review and merge your pull request.
 8. Congratulations!
 You've contributed to this project.

-## Code Style
+## Configurations

-Please ensure that your code adheres to the project's code style guidelines.
-This includes following proper indentation, variable naming conventions, and coding best practices.
+Configure the Agora settings -> constants/settings.dart
+Link the backend server -> constants/ApiConstants.dart
+And also configure a Paypal Sandbox for payment

 ## Backend Repository